pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/I2C/I2C_EEPROM/readme.txt

 @par Example Description

-This example describes how to ensure I2C Data buffer transmission and reception with DMA.
-The communication is done with an I2C EEPROM memory.
+How to handle I2C data buffer transmission/reception with DMA.
+In the example, the device communicates with an I2C EEPROM memory.

 SCL Pin: PB.8
 SDA Pin: PB.9